mediafinger/yournaling/README.markdown

 YID are:

-* stored in the database field `yid` as primary key
+* stored in the database field `id` as primary key
 * used in serializers to the frontend
 * used in associations to other objects (with DB foreign_key)
 * used as foreign_keys in Rails associations